obvious/writing-kotlin/Material.md

 - Create a function that takes `Failure` as a parameter.
 Implement all the failures in it using a `when` condition.
 Print "something went wrong` for unknown exceptions and the error names for the rest of them.

-### Utitity classes
+### Utility classes
 Reference: [Extension functions](https://kotlinlang.org/docs/extensions.html)

-- Syntax <className>.<functionName>
-- Ability to extend the class without having to inherit from a class.
 - Utility classes are generally made when we don't have access to the original source code.
     - Example : if we want to add an email validation method to a string.
     In Java, we would create a StringUtil class, and add a method like isEmail(String) , so we can call StringUtil.isEmail(value).
     This can be replaced with extension methods in Kotlin, so we can call something like value.isEmail
+- Syntax <className>.<functionName>
+- Ability to extend the class without having to inherit from a class.
+- We wont get private information in the class, we will still have access to public fields and functions.
+It's just a syntactic sugar for Util classes.

 ### Exercises

-- Create a class Shape that has `Circle` and `Triangle` as its functions which will print "this is a circle" or "triangle" in it.
+- Add a extension function for `String` to check whether it's an email or not.
+We can check if the string contains `@` to determine if it's email or not.
-Add extension function `getRadius` that takes a integer and call this in the main function.
+- Add a extension function for `Int` that takes in parameter to check if it's divisible by it or not.